streuselcake/jslab/webserver-express/generated/readme.md

 While NPM installs the dependencies, it also checks for available updates.
-Depending on the output on the terminal it may be advisable to run npm audit and/or run npm audit fix to address security issues with old package versions.
+Depending on the output on the terminal it may be advisable to run `npm audit` and/or run `npm audit fix` to address security issues with old package versions.

-Note the response from express, when it starts the server:
+Note the response from express, when the server is started:

     DEBUG=nodeserver-express:* npm start.

-Alternatively run the server without debugging via `npm start` (without setting the environment variable for debugging), using the start script in package.json, or use the command from the script `node ./bin/www denoted` by the startscript in the package.json (entrypoint).
+Alternatively run the server without debugging via `npm start` (without setting the environment variable for debugging), using the start script in package.json, or use the command from the script `node ./bin/www` denoted by the startscript in the package.json (entrypoint).

-After starting the server, the webapp is available via: http://127.0.0.1:3000/ The webapp also has a route defined for: http://127.0.0.1:3000/users/
+After starting the server, the webapp is available via: http://127.0.0.1:3000/ or http://127.0.0.1:3000/users/ .

 #### Exploration of the generated Structures